Evaluation of the Cross-Border Healthcare Directive

 Ten years after the Directive’s adoption in 2011, the Commission will carry out an evaluation of the Directive on patient rights in cross-border healthcare.
 The evaluation will assess how the Directive’s objective to facilitate access to safe and high quality cross-border healthcare in another Member State has been met and to what extent the Directive has promoted patient rights and cross-border cooperation between Member States for the benefit of EU citizens.
 The evaluation will look into the approaches implemented by Member States in practice, how effectively these are working, what barriers patients still face seeking healthcare across borders and how the treatment and diagnosis of patients with rare and complex diseases have benefitted from the support of the European Reference Networks.

 The aim of the consultation activities is to gather the views of stakeholders and any evidence they might have on the functioning of the Directive.
 The consultation will identify any challenges faced by patients, health authorities, other interested parties and citizens.
-It will seek to find out whether barriers still exist for patients to access healthcare in another EU country and to enforce their rights when asking for health costs reimbursements.
+It seeks to find out whether barriers still exist for patients to access healthcare in another EU country and to enforce their rights when asking for health costs reimbursements.

 The consultation activities include: